syncfusion-content/maui-docs/MAUI/CircularProgressBar/custom-content.md

 ---
 layout: post
-title: Custom Content in .NET MAUI ProgressBar control | Syncfusion
+title: Custom Content in .NET MAUI SfCircularProgressBar control | Syncfusion
-description: Learn here all about customcontent support in Syncfusion .NET MAUI ProgressBar control, its elements and more.
+description: Learn here all about customcontent support in Syncfusion .NET MAUI SfCircularProgressBar control, its elements and more.
 platform: MAUI
-control: ProgressBar
+control: SfCircularProgressBar
 documentation: ug
 ---

-# Custom Content in .NET MAUI ProgressBar (Progress Bar)
+# Custom Content in .NET MAUI SfCircularProgressBar (Circular Progress Bar)

 In the circular progress bar, add any view to the center using the `Content` property.